What is High, Medium, and Low Voltage? NEC Definitions

 The Official NEC Voltage Classifications Explained

-Low Voltage Power Distribution (0-1000 Volts)
+Low Voltage Power Distribution (commonly 1000 volts or less)

 High-Voltage Classification: Navigating Equipment with Voltage Over 1000V